-Albany, NY, Jan 30, 2013 — A rift is appearing in the New York State Senate's new bipartisan leadership coalition.
+Rensselaer, NY, Jan 30, 2013 — A rift is appearing in the New York State Senate's new bipartisan leadership coalition.
 Senate Republican Leader Dean Skelos says he's strongly opposed to Gov. Cuomo's reproductive health act, saying it would lead to too many late term abortions.

 Pro-choice lawmakers and advocates say they disagree with the Senator's interpretation.
 And the leading Democrat in the leadersship council has been a strong supporter of the act.
 Go to full article

-Albany, NY, Jan 29, 2013 — Senate Republican Leader Dean Skelos says he's strongly opposed to Governor Cuomo's Reproductive Health Act.
+Rensselaer, NY, Jan 29, 2013 — Senate Republican Leader Dean Skelos says he's strongly opposed to Governor Cuomo's Reproductive Health Act.
 He says it would lead to too many late-term abortions.
 Go to full article

 The Rev. Laurena Will, pastor of First Presbyterian Church of Ogdensburg.